yentsun/korinets.work/content/partials/py-cv.rst

                    'I switched to Python (considered Ruby also).'
                    'In Python I tried Django and liked it but chose a less coupled ' 'framework *Pyramid* for daily use. '
-                   '*Note: For such a long webdev career I have suprisingly few ' 'things to share and to be proud of.
+                   '*Note: For such a long вебдев career I have suprisingly few ' 'things to share and to be proud of.
 The reason is probably in ' 'lack of time and motivation to perfectly document and put ' 'projects for public use.
 Or simply maybe because I am '